zscally/RCGroups-Spy-Scraper/README.md

-# RCGroups Forum Spy Scrapper
+# RCGroups Forum Spy Scraper

-Simple scrapper that can be configured to scrap RCGroups forums.
+Simple scraper that can be configured to scrap RCGroups forums.

 For the most part, This thing looks like it could be ran ever 1 second.
 If I was to automate the scan I would set up a crontab to run this script every 3 seconds, unfortunately crons are limited to every 1min and I feel